Fonds 341 Marion Hill fonds

 Scope and content:

 Eight photographs of Marion Heller as a WREN Heller at HMCS Cornwallis, Nova Scotia.
-Photos show Marion arriving in April 1944, the parade square, the uniform, and the girls relaxing on the grounds.
+Photographs show Marion arriving in April 1944, the parade square, the uniform, and the girls relaxing on the grounds.

 Scope and content:

 Six photographs of Marion Heller at HMCS Cornwallis, on the east side of Nova Scotia, where she served as a Supply assistant.
-Photos show staff, view over the ocean, and a trip to Montreal.
-Most of the photographs are 2.5 x 4 in. but there are three professional portraits of staff at Cornwallis.
+Photographs show staff, view over the ocean, and a trip to Montreal.

 Scope and content: